magento/devdocs/src/guides/v2.3/rest/tutorials/bundle-product/create-personalization-option.md

 contributor_link: https://ziffity.com/
 ---

-To add a product option for the created bundle product by SKU
+To add a product option for the created bundle product by SKU need to define bundle product options and product links.

 ## Set the bundle option